 Nailing that home office design is so important, especially at the moment with so many of us working from home a lot more.
 So how do you create a space that ensures a productive atmosphere no matter what size space you are dealing with?

-Start by thinking about the purpose of your space.
-If you’ll be working in there on a daily basis, creating a different ‘feel’ from the rest of your rooms may help you to focus, while a room that's part home office, part homework study, part home admin center might look better decorated to match the rest of your home – especially if it's part of an open plan scheme.
+Start by thinking about the purpose of your home office.
+If you’ll be working in there on a daily basis, creating a different feel from the rest of your rooms may help you to focus, while a room that's part home office, part homework study, part home admin center might look better decorated to match the rest of your home – especially if it's part of an open plan scheme.

 - What storage do you need?